Bogdanp/personal-website/content/post/github-actions-for-racket.md

 }
 ```

-What this is saying is that there is a workflow called "demo" that is
+This is saying that there is a workflow called "demo" that is executed
-executed whenever something is pushed to the repository.
-That
+whenever anything is pushed to the repository.
+That workflow's goal
-workflow's goal is to execute the "echo" action, which happens to
-depend on actions "make-a" and "make-b", respectively.
-When the
+is to execute the "echo" action, which happens to depend on actions
-workflow is run, the runtime runs those two actions first and only
+"make-a" and "make-b".
+When the workflow is triggered, those two
-runs the "echo" action if they both succeed.
-In this particular
+actions are run first and the "echo" action only runs after they both
-example, each of the actions runs a shell command on top of the
+succeed.
+In this particular example, each of the actions runs a shell
-`alpine` docker image, but I could've picked any other image from
+command on top of the `alpine` docker image, but I could've picked any
-Docker Hub or any existing GitHub Action repository.
-[This
+other image from Docker Hub or any existing GitHub Action repository.
-page][docs] describes all of the various workflow configuration
+[This page][docs] describes all of the various workflow configuration
 options.

 If you save the above config in a file called `.github/main.workflow`